kawaicheung/book-on-naming-things/manuscript/0_C_NamingTheSmallStuff.md

 </div>
 ```

-First, in our HTML markup, the business logic below competes far less with the HTML around it.
+First, in my HTML markup, the business logic below competes far less with the HTML around it.

 ```C#
 var subject = person.AbbreviatedName + " added a comment";